km60713/VT_Experimental_Robotics_3/README.md

 First, check the IP address of the ROCAM camera.

-Second, change the Ip address in the src/camera_teleop.py and src/keyboard_input2.cpp.
+Second, change the IP address in the src/camera_teleop.py and src/keyboard_input2.cpp.

 Third, catkin_make.